SoheebAmin/SampleWebsite/Readme.md

 ## CSS

-CSS was the most sraightforward of the bunch.
+CSS was the most straightforward of the bunch.
 Stylesheets were swapped out with a simple Javascript function that finds an element by ID and updates the reference link for the CSS.
 I used another simple Javascript counting function to append a number to the name of the CSS stylesheet to correspond to a list of sheets which differed in name by a single number.

 ```javascript